syncfusion-content/maui-docs/MAUI/Busy-Indicator/Make-Busy-Animation-Idle.md

 ---
 # Make Busy Animation Idle in .NET MAUI Busy Indicator (SfBusyIndicator)

-## Make Busy Animation Idle in .NET MAUI BusyIndicator(SfBusyIndicator)
+## Make Busy Animation Idle in SfBusyIndicator

 SfBusyIndicator control provides support to determine whether an animation needs to be executed or not.
 Setting the `IsRunning` property to false will stop the animation and removes the control from view.